An enduring symbol of freedom and the West, bison once roamed the U.S. grasslands.

 You'll also find bison at protected locations throughout the USA: Antelope Island State Park in the Great Salt Lake near Salt Lake City, Utah; National Bison Range in Moiese, Montana; Catalina Island near Los Angeles, California; Land Between the Lakes Elk and Bison Prairie in Golden Pond, Kentucky; Theodore Roosevelt National Park in Medora, North Dakota; and Golden Gate Park in San Francisco, California.

 Bison are now found in nearly every U.S. state, but the best place to see wild herds is Yellowstone National Park.

 While these massive mammals appear calm and slow to visitors, they're among the most dangerous wildlife to encounter.
 The National Park Service says bison can sprint three times faster than humans, and they're known to charge, throw or gore humans when threatened.
 National park visitors are required to stay 23 meters away from bison, as their behavior can be unpredictable; you should never approach or touch one.

 National park visitors are required to stay 23 meters away from bison, as their behavior can be unpredictable; you should never approach or touch one.

 Bison and Native Americans

-Long before the first settlers arrived in the United States, Native Americans hunted bison.
+Long before the first settlers arrived in what is now the USA, Native Americans hunted bison.
 Fundamental to tribal culture and survival, they used every part of the bison for food, clothing, shelter and tools.

 Today, the National Wildlife Federation (NWF) is leading the effort to return wild bison to tribal lands.
 Through partnerships with tribal leaders, the NWF is working to restore the cultural connection with bison for Native American tribes and creating space for free-roaming herds to graze in their historic habitats.

-No matter where you roam in the United States, be sure to see this living fixture of the Wild West along the way.
+No matter where you roam in the USA, be sure to see this living fixture of the Wild West along the way.